Choosing The Best Trailer Jack for Your RV

 Jack Leg Extensions

-Some jacks have a ‘drop’ leg that brings the bottom of the jack closer to the ground before you even start lowering it.
-Why is this a good thing?
-Because first, it will save you power—either manual or electric.
+Some camper jacks have a “drop” leg that brings the foot closer to the ground before you start lowering it.
+This saves time and energy, whether you’re extending a manual or electric tongue jack.

 Jack Feet